tgenman/STEM_vault/notes/ml/Machine Learning exam questions-answers.md

 ID: 1717833556717
 END

-> [!question]- Dropout
+> [!question]- Dropout Regularization
 TARGET DECK: Math::Machine Learning 0
 START
-Math_ONE_side
+Math_TWO_side
-TITLE: Dropout
+TITLE: Dropout Regularization
 DESCRIPTION:
-Dropout is a regularization technique used in neural networks to prevent overfitting by randomly dropping units and their connections during training.
+Dropout is a regularization technique where randomly selected neurons are ignored during training.
+This prevents overfitting by ensuring that the model does not rely too heavily on any individual neuron.
+FORMULA:
+During training: $\mathbf{h} = \mathbf{h} \odot \mathbf{r}$ where $\mathbf{r} \sim \text{Bernoulli}(p)$
 ADDITIONAL:
-- **Training Stage**: Randomly drops units (neurons) and their connections.
-- **Evaluation Stage**: All units are active, and no dropout is applied.
-- **Example**: If a layer has 50% dropout, half of the neurons are dropped out during each iteration of training.
+In the evaluation stage, no neurons are dropped, but the output is scaled by the dropout rate $p$.
+This ensures the expected value of the output is the same during training and evaluation.
+For example, if $p=0.5$, the output is scaled by $0.5$ during evaluation.
 PICTURE:
 ID: 1717833556722
 END